-- 1. Referral by OBD to the Board's Office of the Inspector General (OIG) for investigation. - 2.
-Initiation of proceedings to debar the Prime Construction Contractor or Supplier and all persons or entities affiliated with them if warranted by an OIG investigation - 3.
+- a.
+The following actions may be taken upon a finding that a firm has engaged in fraudulent misrepresentation, acts demonstrating a lack of business integrity, violations of statute or regulations, or has repeatedly failed to make good faith efforts as required by this Program: - 1.
+Referral by OBD to the Board's Office of the Inspector General (OIG) for investigation. - 2.
+Initiation of proceedings to debar the Prime Vendor or Supplier and all persons or entities affiliated with them if warranted by an OIG investigation. - 3.
 Reporting the debarment of any person or entity to other governmental agencies. - 4.
 Referral to appropriate law enforcement authorities for investigation and possible prosecution. - 5.
-Failure to carry out the commitments and policies set forth herein shall constitute a material breach of the contract and may result in the termination of the contract or such remedy as the Chicago Public Schools CPO and OBD Executive Director deems appropriate. - b.
-The Prime Construction Contractor or Supplier may protest OBD's determination of Section 9.3 sanctions by filing a written appeal in accordance with the Appeals Process within fourteen (14) business days of receipt of OBD's determination, stating the grounds for such appeal and including all relevant information and documentation.
+Mitigate all losses and damages to the "district" and CPS.
+Financial damages include losses to the government, implication on tax payers and investigation costs - b.
+The Prime Vendor or Supplier may protest the OBD's determination of Section 9.3 sanctions by filing a written appeal in accordance with the Appeals Process within fourteen (14) business days of receipt of OBD's determination, stating the grounds for such appeal and including all relevant information and documentation.